Linear preservers of copositive and completely positive matrices: Main Results

 \begin{theorem} An invertible linear map $L$ satisfies $L(CP_2) \subset CP_2$ if and only if for every pair $(X,Y)$ of $3 \times 3$ entrywise positive matrices with $X$ invertible, there exists another pair $(X_1,Y_1)$ of $3 \times 3$ entrywise positive matrices with $X_1$ invertible such that $L = T^{-1}(Y_1X_1^{-1} - YX^{-1})T$, where $T$ is the isomorphism between $\mathcal{N}^2_+$ and $\mathbb{R}^{3}_+$. \end{theorem}

 \begin{proof} When $n = 2$, the cone $\mathcal{N}^2_+$ is isomorphic to $\mathbb{R}^3_+$.
 Let us assume that this isomorphism is given by the map $T$ (which is the same as the one that appears in Lemma \ref{sem-1}.
 Therefore, given any pair $(X,Y)$ of $3 \times 3$ entrywise positive matrices with $X$ inertible, one can generate the elements of $\text{Sem}(\mathcal{N}^2_+)$ and $\text{Sem}(\mathcal{S}^2_+)$.
 Notice that $\text{Sem}(\mathcal{N}^2_+) \subset \text{Sem}(\mathcal{S}^2_+)$ and therefore $\text{Sem}(CP_2) = \text{Sem}(\mathcal{N}^2_+)$.
-Then $L(CP_2) \subset CP_2$ if and only if for every $L_1 \in \text{Sem}(CP_2)$, the map $L + L_1 \in \text{Sem}(CP_2)$ (by Theorem \eqref{(K_1,K_2)-nonnegative}).
+Then $L(CP_2) \subset CP_2$ if and only if for every $L_1 \in \text{Sem}(CP_2)$, the map $L + L_1 \in \text{Sem}(CP_2)$ (by Theorem \ref{(K_1,K_2)-nonnegative}).
 This is equivalent to saying that for every $CP_2$-semipositive map $L_1$, the map $T(L + L_1)T^{-1}$ is a $3 \times 3$ semipositive matrix with respect to $\mathbb{R}^3_+$.
 We thus conclude that $T(L + L_1)T^{-1} = Y_1X_1^{-1}$ for some $3 \times 3$ entrywise positive matrices $X_1$ and $Y_1$, with $X_1$ invertible.
 Combining this with Lemma \ref{sem-1}, we complete the proof. \end{proof}

-A few remarks are in order. \begin{remark} \ \begin{itemize} \item The proof of Theorem \ref{structure-thm} very much depends on $n=2$, as determining $\text{Sem}(\mathcal{S}^n_+)$ involves the knowledge of maps that leave $\mathcal{S}^n_+$ invariant. \item The matrices $X_1$ and $Y_1$ depend on the choice of the matrices $X$ and $Y$.
+A few remarks are in order. \begin{remark} \ \begin{itemize} \item The proof of Theorem \ref{structure-thm} very much depends on $n=2$, as determining $\text{Sem}(\mathcal{S}^n_+)$ involves the knowledge of maps that leave $\mathcal{S}^n_+$ invariant.
+(More on this will be discussed in the next section). \item The matrices $X_1$ and $Y_1$ depend on the choice of the matrices $X$ and $Y$.
 In particular, if $X$ is a $3 \times 3$ invertible positive matrix, taking $Y = X$ we deduce that $L$ has the form $L = T^{-1}(Y_1X_1^{-1} - I)T$ for some pair $(X_1,Y_1)$ of $3 \times 3$ entrywise positive matrices with $X_1$ invertible. \end{itemize} \end{remark}